Energy meteorologists are busier than ever

 In the first instance, a better understanding of the long range forecast evolution in terms of climate indices enables the energy meteorologist to better hone in on the outcomes in play, and thus more accurately assign a subjective risk to various scenarios in their guidance.

 In the case of the World Climate Service probabilistic long-range forecasts, careful application enables business users to precisely take account (and thus advantage) of the risk inherent in the probabilistic forecast.

+The World Climate Service helps energy meteorologists save time, access accurate climate data, develop bespoke analog forecasts, improve forecasting skill and improve communication of risk.
 These are just some of the ways in which the World Climate Service is helping energy meteorologists around the world.
 To find out just how useful the WCS toolkit is, why not sign up for a free trial today?